 Dell EMC 4GMN7 / Broadcom 57404 Performance

 We tested the Dell EMC 4GMN7 / Broadcom 57404 using a 1m breakout SFP28 DAC to our 32-port 100GbE Dell Z9100-ON data center switch.
-We then varied the port speed and connection type for iperf3.
+We then varied the port speed and connection type to our network storage.

 Overall, these are solid results that are in-line with what we saw from the Intel solution, albeit slightly slower.
 Given the aging feature set, we would suggest that one does not look as these NICs for the absolute highest performance.